Caribou Gear Tarp

 NWT-2024-Marcus Hockett-134.jpg We decided to ride down in hopes of finding a bull coming to the river bottom.
 And given the forecast for even hotter temps tomorrow, Riley suggested we consider the best use of our time on a day when caribou would likely be seeking relief from the hot weather by either bedding in thick stuff or on the crests of ridges.

-From my short time here and the report from experienced guides temps such as today are unusual.
+From my short time here and the report from experienced guides is that temps such as today are unusual.
 Makes the green landscape look vibrant and productive, even if it isn't producing a lot of bull caribou.

 We were back to camp around 9:30, enjoying the glow of evening light and another great meal of caribou steaks.
 The definition of good livin' if ever I've experienced it.